Charleston Area Regional Transportation Authority: DASH service

-As of 2022, a ride on the DASH service is free.

 CARTA Tel-A-Ride

 If passengers are unable to get to a bus, Tel-A-Ride comes to them within a defined Tel-A-Ride Service area.
 Curbside service is available for those who meet the requirements for the Americans with Disabilities Act.
 Smaller “neighborhood” buses are used for the CARTA Tel-A-Ride service offering both single-door entry and wheelchair accessibility.

 Tel-A-Ride fares are $4.00 per trip.

+Beach Reach Shuttle

+The Beach Reach Shuttle is a seasonal route operated between the Mount Pleasant Towne Centre and the Isle of Palms.
+It provides free service on the weekends during the summer tourist season.
+The service was launched in 2021 to provide easier public access to local beaches while reducing traffic congestion and parking demand on Isle of Palms.
+Funding for the route is split three ways between CARTA, the Town of Mount Pleasant, and the City of Isle of Palms.
+The service has been criticized for high costs-per-rider and low ridership.

 Defunct services

-CARTA@Night was implemented to take passengers to any stop within four designated “zones” after most regular bus service has ended.
+CARTA@Night was a late-night bus service implemented to take passengers to any stop within four designated “zones” after most regular bus service had ended.
 This service was discontinued in December 2010 due to budget problems.

-CARTA@Night routes were serviced by the large passenger buses (found during the day on the #Fixed Route Services) and the smaller “neighborhood” buses (used daily for #CARTA Tel-A-Ride service operation).
-CARTA at Night was $2.00 and free with CARTA Express Monthly Gold Pass; all other pass holders were required to pay a $0.75 up charge.

-Route 105, also known as the North Area Shuttle (or NASH) service connected visitors with attractions in North Charleston, including the "old town", the Tanger Outlet Center, the North Charleston Visitors Center, and the North Convention Center Complex, which includes the North Charleston Coliseum and the North Charleston Performing Arts Center.
+The North Area Shuttle (or NASH) was a bus route that connected visitors with attractions in North Charleston, including Park Circle, the Tanger Outlet Center, the North Charleston Visitors Center, the North Charleston Coliseum, and the North Charleston Performing Arts Center.
 The service was cancelled in June 2014 due to low ridership.